abhinav4848/Obsidian-Medicine/laxatives.md

 >[!info]
 >Lactulose is used to treat **hepatic encephalopathy** as it reduces the intestinal production and absorption of ammonia.

+Lactulose is sickly sweet taste and needs ++fluids.
+Laxido/Movicol need +fluid (125ml/sachet); and are good for faecal impaction.
 ## Stimulant laxatives
 Senna, Bisacodyl (Dulcolax), Sodium Picosulfate Promote contraction of the intestines, promoting the movement of stools through the bowel.

+Picosulfate is preferred in palliative settings as it does not need much fluids and people who have lost their appetite and are struggling to drink, will not be able to take the amount of fluid Laxido etc needs.

+---
 # Indications
 ### Short term constipation
 **Step 1**: Start bulk-forming laxative